19.43 – I’m not a masochist

 I did state a few posts ago that doing tax return is compulsory in Poland.
 It turned out it’s a bit more sophisticated than that.
 Mum’s tax return was done by ZUS, the government pension and insurance agency.
 However, if she did it herself (or, in her case, with a help of a trusted friend), she could apply various deductions and get some of her tax back.
 Oh well, that’s not that important I guess, especially in the current situation.

-I’m supposed to be in Job Centre tomorrow.
-I don’t know how I’ll manage to do that.
+I’m supposed to be in the UK tomorrow as I have appointment in the Job Centre.
+I don’t quite know how I’ll manage to do that.
 I messaged that I had to leave the country due to family emergency and no one replied so far.

 Can this blog be classified as a business?
 I’m not earning any money on it and the Donate button doesn’t even work, but I certainly spend more than 35h a week either writing or preparing something that I could write about.
-Not having many readers either (Mr Henderson is probably rather glad) but then, I only just started.
+Not having many readers either but then, I only just started.

 I feel like I have so much to say and share.
 I could easily spend my life writing about things that happened to me.

-Like for example, when I was getting my claim against Home Group (aka The Company) ready, I had a strong intention to use it to campaign to improve autistic people lives.
+Like for example, when I was getting my claim against Home Group ready, I had a strong intention to use it to campaign to improve autistic people lives.
 I didn’t spend any time thinking how this can be achieved.
-‘The Lady used to pull faces at me a lot and The Company didn’t do anything about it’… really?
-That doesn’t sound very good, does it?
+‘Devi used to pull faces at me a lot and Home Group didn’t do anything about it’ was that what I was supposed to say?
 Oh yes, there was that memo sent out about me ‘in June’ but then I had no evidence.
 I was probably rather right thinking that if I make subject access request no such email will be found.

 Well… I don’t think I’m a masochist but I have to admit I don’t sense danger very well, or even if I do, I tend to go for it.
 My understanding is, that’s an autistic thing.
 Although, obviously, we’re all different, please remember that.